MIRY84/Jack-portfolio/README.md

 ## DESCRIPTION
 In this project I have been asked to create a portfolio with art pictures showcasing the print art work of an amazing artist.
 Everything has been built from scratch .
-I implemented 3d swiper in home and in the pictures/art portfolio showcase.
+I implemented 3d swiper CUBE in Home and in the pictures/art portfolio showcase IN COVERFLOW EFFECT/AUTOPLAY FEATURES.

 ## TECHNOLOGY USED